ShrutiP91/Shruti_TestPlans/CMXApp.md

 Latency measurements are deduced based on Handover request processing time and the expectation is to be less than 0.1 second.
 Towards it the user has to check UE/Handover request and sort the Handover request processing time in csv format file. per the tabulated info a graph shall be plotted to verify Handover request processing time.

 Latest.py will generate HO process time,QueueSize, nUser, RSRP graphs.
-HOprocesstime graph shows Handover request processing time for openvino, it should be less than 0.01 second.
+HOprocesstime graph shows Handover request processing time for python, it should be in range less than 0.1 to 0.15 seconds.
 QueueSize graph shows number of queue used and queue length.

 ![HOprocesstime](https://github.com/intel-innersource/applications.services.smart-edge-open.test-validation/assets/93578898/c8056fd7-fca0-44ba-a55f-1873fa6568a7)